bnb-chain/blob-hub/README.md

 	log.Println("bucket info:", bucketInfo.String())
 ```

-or you can use the script provided, before runinng it, modify the the scripts/.env file(the GRANTEE_BUNDLE_ACCOUNT does not need to modified at this moment), and then execute:
+or you can use the script provided, before runinng it, modify the the scripts/.env file(the GRANTEE_BUNDLE_ACCOUNT does not need to modified at this moment):

 ```shell
 bash scripts/set_up.sh --create_bucket